Evidence of an Emergent "Self" in Continual Robot Learning: Discussion

+Figure~\ref{fig:delta-overlay} makes this reorganization visually explicit: across layers, weight changes concentrate outside the dominant self subnetwork, consistent with a stable core supported by a more plastic task substrate.
+That this core is not merely slow-changing but also functionally important suggests it reflects something structurally persistent about the agent's embodiment, rather than being an artifact of optimization pressure alone.

-The separation between self-like and task-like subnetworks suggests practical ways to work with neural policies\cite{goldfeder2026sai}.
-Representation stability offers a concrete diagnostic for which parts of a controller appear to encode reusable body dynamics versus behavior-specific control, instead of treating the policy as a monolith \cite{puiutta2020xrlsurvey,milani2022xrlsurvey,acero2024interpretablelocomotion,lomasov2025chess_alignment}.
-Such a self-like subnetwork could be reused as a backbone when learning new behaviors, or monitored during fine-tuning to detect when a robot's body-related representation is being preserved versus overwritten \cite{rusu2016progressive,fernando2017pathnet,kirkpatrick2017ewc}.
-More generally, modularity is a central design principle for scalable systems, making the emergence of a reusable self-like core especially relevant for robot learning architectures \cite{lipson2007principles_modularity}.
+The separation between self-like and task-like subnetworks suggests practical ways to work with learned policies.
+Representation stability offers a concrete diagnostic for which parts of a controller encode reusable body dynamics versus behavior-specific control, instead of treating the policy as a monolith~\cite{puiutta2020xrlsurvey,milani2022xrlsurvey,acero2024interpretablelocomotion,lomasov2025chess_alignment}.
+A self-like subnetwork identified this way could serve as a backbone when learning new behaviors, or be monitored during fine-tuning to detect when body-related representations are being overwritten~\cite{rusu2016progressive,fernando2017pathnet,kirkpatrick2017ewc}.
+More generally, the spontaneous emergence of a modular, reusable core is consistent with broader principles of scalable system design~\cite{lipson2007principles_modularity}, and raises the question of whether explicitly exploiting this structure could improve transfer efficiency or robustness to physical perturbations such as joint damage or morphological change.